Adoption Lawyers Sydney – Are you considering adoption?

 Australia is party to the Hague Adoption Convention.
 The Hague Adoption Convention is an international agreement, which governs the protection of children and cooperation of countries in respect of intercountry adoption.
 Similarly to the Australian law governing adoption, this convention’s guiding principle is that the best interests of the child are the primary concern.
 This means that before an intercountry adoption is even contemplated, the authorities responsible for adoption in the child’s country of origin must ensure that there is no possibility of placing the child in a home in their own country of origin.

-If you decide that you would like to the take the intercountry adoption route, then it is so important that you seek professional legal guidance from Sarah Bevan Family Lawyers.
-Not only will you have to abide by the law in the State or Territory which you reside, you will also have to be mindful of the requirements and criteria for adoption in each country which you consider.
+If you decide that you would like to take the intercountry adoption route, then it is so important that you seek professional legal guidance from Sarah Bevan Family Lawyers.
+Not only will you have to abide by the law in the State or Territory which you reside, but you will also have to be mindful of the requirements and criteria for adoption in each country which you consider.
 Sarah Bevan has international law experience

 Known child adoption refers to adoption where the adoptive parents have a pre-existing relationship with the adoptive child.
 An example of this is a step-parent, relative or carer legally adopting a child they already care for.
 There are specific rules that apply to these types of adoptions.
 For example, a court will only consider making an adoption order in favour of a step-parent if the following four conditions have been met.